AmirF194/age-viewer/README.md

 - Password - postgresPW
 > The following field is same as used to make the docker container specified above as flags.

+	Changes Made
+In this modified version, the following files have been changed:

+CodeMirror.scss: Updated the styling for CodeMirror, a code editor component used in the Apache AGE Viewer.
+The changes include customizing the theme and adding additional styling for improved user experience.

+CodeMirrorWrapper.jsx: Updated the CodeMirrorWrapper component, which provides an interface for editing and executing Cypher queries.
+The changes include improving the user-friendliness of the component, such as adding keyboard shortcuts and command history functionality.

 # License